IngJohEricsson/draft-johansson-ccwg-scream-bis/draft-johansson-ccwg-rfc8298bis-screamv2.md

 The receiver of the media echoes a list of received RTP packets and the timestamp of the RTP packet with the highest sequence number back to the sender in feedback packets.
 The sender keeps a list of transmitted packets, their respective sizes, and the time they were transmitted.
 This information is used to determine the number of bytes that can be transmitted at any given time instant.
 A reference window puts an upper limit on how many bytes can be in flight, i.e., transmitted but not yet acknowledged.
 The reference window is however not an absolute limit as a slack is given to efficiently transmit large video frames.

-The reference window seeks to increase by at least one segment per RTT and this increase regardless congestion occurs or not, the reference window increase is restriced or relaxed based on the current value of the reference window and the time elapsed since last congestion event.
+The reference window seeks to increase by one segment per RTT and this increase regardless congestion occurs or not, the reference window increase is restriced or relaxed based on the current value of the reference window relative to a previous max value and the time elapsed since last congestion event.
 The reference window update is increased by one MSS (maximum known RTP packet size) per RTT with some variation based on reference window size and time elapsed since the last congestion event.
 Multiplicative increase allows the congestion to increase by a fraction of ref_wnd when congestion has not occured for a while.
 The reference window is thus an adaptive multiplicative increase that is mainly additive increase when steady state is reached but allows a faster convergence to a higher link speed.

 Reference window reduction is triggered by: